phluid61/internet-drafts/file-scheme/draft.md

 specification, and importing the `userinfo`, `host`, `authority` and `path-absolute` rules from {{RFC3986}} (as updated by {{RFC6874}}.)

-Please note the appendix that lists some other commonly seen variations.
+Please note {{nonstandard-syntax}} that lists some other commonly seen but nonstandard variations.

 ~~~~~~~~~~
    file-URI       = file-scheme ":" file-hier-part